ceddlyburge/dijkstra-ish/readme.md

 There are plenty of cases of good encapsulation in the original submission, and only a small number of cases of debatable encapsulation.

-I have looked at the code to look for opportunities to meaningfully increase encapsulation, and have added RouteCandidate.ending_point, which is used from lines 107 and 115 of route_candidate.rb.
+I have looked at the code to look for opportunities to meaningfully increase encapsulation, and have done the following:
+- Added RouteCandidate.starting_point, which is used twice RouteCandidate.
+- Added RouteCandidate.ending_point, which is used once in  RoutePermutations.

 #### Specific Cases